hollowshiroyuki/hollowshiroyuki/README.md

-## hello !
-I'm hollow 👋
+## hello ! i'm hollow 👋

 i'm a big fan of free software (as in freedom) and a lot varied topics

-*you'll find here academic and old personal projects, you can find my new projects on https://sr.ht/~hollow*
+i don't really like microsoft/github supremacy so i try to get some repositories on source hut as well https://sr.ht/~hollow

+> My current obsession is Godot, it's native support for Wayland, virtual reality and blender.

 ### stuff i know
 <p align=center>